Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Exploration as a major challenge of learning

-One way to ensure adequate exploration in {\it DQN} and {\it Double DQN} is to use the {\it annealingε-greedy mechanism}, \cite{St20b}.
-For the first episodes, exploitation is selected with a small probability, for example, $0.02$ (i.e., the action will be chosen very randomly) and the exploration is selected with a probability $0.98$.
-Starting from a certain number of episode $M_\varepsilon$, the exploration will be performed with a minimal probability $\varepsilon_m$.
-For example, if $\varepsilon_m = 0.01$, the exploitation is chosen with probability $0.99$.
+One way to ensure adequate exploration in the DQN and double DQN is to use the annealing-greedy mechanism, \cite{12}.
+For the first episodes, exploitation is selected with a small probability, for example, $0.02$ (i.e., the action will be chosen very randomly), and the exploration is selected with a probability of $0.98$.
+Starting at a certain number of episodes $M_\varepsilon$, exploration is performed with a minimal probability $\varepsilon_m$.
+For example, if $\varepsilon_m = 0.01$, exploitation is chosen with a probability of $0.99$.
 The probability formula of exploration $\varepsilon$ can be realized as follows: